Skip to main content

 NameValueTypeRequiredDescription

 currencyUSDStringYesThe currency of the transaction.
+ISO 4217 three-letter code (e.g. USD, EUR).

-shippingCost3.99NumberYesThe shipping cost for the original purchase.
+shippingCost3.99NumberYesThe shipping cost for the transaction.

 See Verification for how to test the implementation.

-Tag Manager Implementation
+Google Tag Manager Implementation

 1. Installing the Bambuser Live Shopping tag